oxyacetylene/tf2-cfgs/README.md

 -----
 [MAPNAME].cfg

-Usually these are just a certain command to fix the function of an automated Singleplayer map
+Usually these are just a certain command to fix the function of an automated singleplayer map
 -----
 bind_default.cfg